 Talk to a Pedestrian Accident Lawyer for Free Today

-If you were injured after you got hit by a car while walking, you have the right to financial recovery for your damages.
+If you were injured after you got hit by a car while walking, you have the legal right to financial recovery for your damages.
 You should not have to pay for the consequences of the driver’s negligence.
 John Foy & Associates can help.